 - Negotiating with your ex’s attorneys so you don’t have to

-- Helping you set up mediation to resolve any difficult disputes
+- Helping you set up mediation to resolve any complex disputes

 - Helping you come up with an effective custody dispute strategy